 I have made the mistake several times of packing without checking the weather and regretted not being prepared (rain in Disney, unusually cold in New Orleans, etc).

-I know the Hudson Valley is not a huge location, but the weather can differ from one county to another.
+I know the Hudson Valley is not a huge location, but the weather can differ from one county to another, especially during Hudson Valley Summer Season.
 Ten counties is a lot of space when you consider that it can be much hotter in Lower Hudson Valley and in the cities versus Upper Hudson Valley and in the country/mountains.

 #2: Make a list of Hudson Valley Summer Activities you will be doing